 What a privilege it is to see talented dancers at work.
+From primary dance teachers (and their pupils) to professionals.
+All have the power to blow me away.

 In this instance, I was with a group that comprised undergraduate students, a professional dancer and a pre-university student.
 Let’s be clear, I was just the composer in this scenario.
 I was not directly involved in creating the movement itself.
 That honour went to Michelle Rochester, my long-standing collaborator at Dance Notes.